Step-by-step instructions for tasks related to University credit:

 What do I Need to do to Use My PCard for Hospitality Purchases?

-The Hospitality Form must be completed prior to the date of the event and approved by the appropriate delegated authority.
-A Hospitality Form must be attached to the monthly statement with your receipt.
+The Food & Beverage/Community Relations Event Approval Form must be completed prior to the date of the event and approved by the appropriate delegated authority.
+A Food & Beverage/Community Relations Event Approval Form must be attached to the monthly statement with your receipt.

 How to Reallocate a Transaction to another Accounting Code